adrenalin/config/README.md

 ## <a name="aws-secretsmanager"></a> 1.3 AWS SecretsManager

-The final layer of configurability is on2
+The final layer of configurability is on
 [AWS SecretsManager](https://eu-north-1.console.aws.amazon.com/secretsmanager/home?region=eu-north-1).

 ### 2.3.1 Normal values